mmbman/Katagiri/fukanzazengi-notes.md

 >
 > [SZ] If you want to realize such, get to work on such right now.

-- A better translation might be, “If you want to realize *suchness*, practice suchness immediately.”
-To “get to work on” something generally implies that there is a goal.
+- A better translation might be: “If you want to realize *suchness*, practice suchness immediately.”
+This is close to the translation used at Confluence Zen Center ([external link](https://www.confluencezen.org/fukanzazengi/)), and also close to that used by Zenkatsu Norman Fischer ([external link](https://everydayzen.org/teachings/fukanzazengi-2/)).
+Some justification for this idea follows below.
+- *Renme* (恁麼) is *inmo* (いんも) in Japanese.
+Note that there is a whole chapter of *Shōbōgenzō* on the subject of *inmo*, titled “*Inmo*”.
+Essentially it is an informal expression of *nyoze* (如是), Sanskrit *tathā*, as in *tathāgata*.
+(Source: Sōtōshū translation of *Shōbōgenzō*, “*Inmo*”.)
+- According to Google, “In Traditional Chinese, 事 (shì) as a suffix generally means "matter," "affair," "thing," "business," or "work".
+When appended to other characters, it transforms a concept, action, or subject into a concrete, abstract, or professional matter.”
+(Source: Google, “meaning of 事 in traditional chinese as a suffix”.)
+- *Jíwù* 急務 means something like “urgent task” or “pressing matter.”
+“Get to work,” although a logical translation, seems to carry some heavy extra “baggage.”

 ##### 14